 Our pets don’t need their teeth cleaned twice a day like us, which is fortunate for both pet and owner!
 But dental health is still very important.
 It’s good to keep up with teeth care to reduce the likelihood of a trip to the vets.
 If the oral hygiene of a pet is avoided, it can lead to rotten, infected teeth which can even result in greater infection …so it’s very important!

 The most popular methods to support your pet’s dental hygiene at home include teeth brushing and dental sticks.
 You can brush your pet’s teeth using specially designed products, such as toys and finger brushes with silicone bristles, or a human toothbrush with soft bristles.
 But if you use a toothpaste, it’s important to use one that is formulated for pets, because most human toothpastes use ingredients that are poisonous to cats and dogs.

 Dental chews and sticks are another great way to clean your pet’s teeth regularly.
 They’re designed to target plaque and tartar build-up along the teeth and gums and are minimally invasive (unlike teeth brushing).
 Some sticks include ingredients to target the bad bacteria in the mouth, that can develop into plaque, and eventually tartar, if left to thrive.
 They’re also created in shapes that are designed to scrape along the tooth’s surface to reduce any build-up and keep their pearly whites shining.

 The important things to remember when teeth cleaning

 - Try to remain calm and positive – be gentle and don’t push past your pet’s comfort zone.

 - Start young – get your puppy or kitten used to teeth cleaning.

 We hope the above has helped or even just reassured you that you are doing the right things.
-Now that we are starting move more towards the warmer weather, here's a piece that can help with recognising heat stroke in your dog.
+Check out the rest of our Health Guides for tips on how to keep your pets in tip-top shape.